GravityShark/nvim-kick/README.md

 > also this assumes you install all of your dependencies using nix lol, so no Mason for you

+> i mean mason is kinda still available as a plugin so you can still use it and just put your mason stuff in ensure.lua then the M.mason

 ## whats different about this one

 i used to have one big plugins.lua with all my plugins.